OpenCHAMI/configurator/README.md

 ## TODO

-- Add group functionality
+- Add group functionality to create by files by groups
-- Extend SMD client functionality
+- Extend SMD client functionality (or make extensible?)
-- Redo service API with authorization
+- Handle authentication with `OAuthClient`'s correctly